 October 18, 2022, Virginia Department of Education (VDOE) announced a new systemic investigation into Fairfax County Public Schools (FCPS).

-The complaint on which the investigation is based alleges FCPS failed to implement Individualized Education Programs throughout the county, which is a violation of Individuals with Disabilities in Education Act and implementing Virginia regulations.
-(Additional Reading: Virginia Dept. of Education Announces Systemic Investigation of Fairfax County Public Schools, for Allegedly Failing to Implement IEP’s)
+The complaint on which the investigation is based alleges FCPS failed to implement Individualized Education Programs (IEPs) throughout the county, which is a violation of Individuals with Disabilities in Education Act (IDEA) and implementing Virginia regulations.

-Both FCPS and APS have forced students to stay home during the districts’ annual PSAT testing days, even though 1) these students are expected to use the day to work on their own (without services); 2) other students throughout the county are provided a regular education day; and 3) other students throughout the county are presumably provided their services pursuant to their IEPs, IDEA, and implementing Virginia Regulations.
-In FCPS, students enrolled in academy courses were forced to miss classes because FCPS has cancelled academy courses and school shuttles to the courses.
-FCPS took this action on SAT testing days, too.
+For years, during FCPS’s annual PSAT and/or SAT testing days, FCPS has refused to provide IEP services to students in grades 7th to 12th, and has forced these students to stay home from school even though 1) these students are expected to use the day to work on their own (without services); 2) other students throughout the county are provided a regular education day; and 3) other students throughout the county are presumably provided their services pursuant to their IEPs, IDEA, and implementing Virginia Regulations.
+In addition, students enrolled in academy courses have been forced to miss their classes because FCPS has cancelled academy courses and school shuttles to the courses.

 October 12, 2022: